Useful Links & Referrals

 Throughout the fall and spring semesters, the weekly CCA Student Affairs News & Announcements emails will provide helpful reminders, share useful tips, and highlight programs and services designed to help students succeed at CCA.

 Student Records provides services related to registration, transfer credit, degree progress, degree requirements, transcripts, graduation, diplomas, and academic policy.
-In addition, they administer CCA's participation in the Association of Independent Colleges of Art and Design (AICAD) Exchange.
+In addition, they administer CCA's participation in the Association of Independent Colleges of Art and Design (AICAD) Exchange program.

 As a welcoming and inclusive college, CCA strives to provide transgender students information and resources that are relevant and useful.